The average cost to install a dishwasher is about $1,200, which largely depends on the price of the appliance itself.

 The cost of a dishwasher unit depends on the quality, type, size, and brand.

-Some dishwasher installations involve customization, plumbing, electrical, remodeling, and other factors that increase total costs.
+Additional costs may include customization, plumbing, electrical work, remodeling, and other factors that increase total costs.

 The cost to install a dishwasher in your home can range between $1,000 and $1,500, with an average cost of $1,200.
-Costs can vary from $350 to $3,500 depending on the type of dishwasher you choose and whether you need to retrofit your kitchen to accommodate it.
+Depending on the type of dishwasher you choose and whether your kitchen needs modifications, you could pay as little as $150 or as much as $3,600.

 The cost of a dishwasher and installation varies significantly depending on the type, brand, size, and other factors.